jdittrich/userNeedResearchBook/text/03_dataGathering.md

 >
 > _Researcher_: “So-so?”
 >
 > _Participant_:“I don’t know what the problem was, I guess something about the timing.
-Everything was just mushy”
+Everything was just mushy.”

 That way, you can help participants keep going without changing course by asking new questions.